 I see many positive comments, such as “great new product.
 Where can I buy it?”, “congrats on your store opening”.
 Oh… there is no answer from the company.
 I sometimes almost cannot believe it.
 The administrators are even getting notifications, but nobody replies to possible business opportunities.

 So it’s simple.
 Keep the conversation and ask a question.
 You never know if that person will be your next client or apply for a job.
 That’s an opportunity—make it awesome.

 You now can see how follows your company page.
 Use this feature ethically and strategically for Marketing, Sales and Human Resources.

-I’m the founder of Kessler Social Media.
-I’m a LinkedIn marketing strategist, trainer, lecturer and international speaker.
-I empower and consult CEOs, business people, companies in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, and find top talent using LinkedIn marketing.
+I’m the founder of Social Media Leaders GmbH.
+I’m a Linkedin marketing strategist, trainer, lecturer and international speaker.
+I empower and consult CEOs, business people, companies in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, and find top talent using Linkedin marketing.